shiouen/serverless-wrap/README.md

-# node-serverless
+# serverless-wrap
-A tiny serverless alternative for Node.js, which executes the serverless command
+A tiny wrap around serverless, which executes the serverless command